Blue cards for working in shelters

 I work as an administrator and my role includes being the first aid officer, where I provide first aid to anyone using the services at the shelter, including children. | Yes, a blue card is required under the Health, counselling and support services category of regulated employment. |

 I volunteer my time doing arts and craft with the children at the shelter.
-Their parents are not present for these activities. | Yes, a blue card is required under the Sport and active recreation or the Churches, clubs and associations categories of regulated employment depending on your organisation. |
+Their parents are not present for these activities. | Yes, a blue card is required under the Sport and active recreation or the Churches, clubs and associations categories of regulated employment depending on your organisation and activities performed. |

 I am employed to deliver a trauma program to children of the adult women and men in the shelter. | Yes, a blue card is required under the Health, counselling and support services category of regulated employment. |